imagej/imagej.github.io/_pages/AnalyzeSkeleton.md

 #### Detailed information

-{% capture title%}
- Example of AnalyzeSkeleton Branch information window
-{% endcapture %}
-{% include thumbnail src='/images/pages/AnalyzeSkeleton Branch information.png' title=title %} When calling the plugin, if the "Show detailed information" checkbox is marked, a complementary results table called "Branch information" is shown.
+{% include thumbnail src='/images/pages/AnalyzeSkeleton Branch information.png' title='Example of AnalyzeSkeleton Branch information window'%} When calling the plugin, if the "Show detailed information" checkbox is marked, a complementary results table called "Branch information" is shown.

 In this table we display all branches information:

   - skeleton ID,
   - calibrated branch length,
   - 3D coordinates of the extremes of the branch (the so-called V1 and V2 vertices),
   - and the Euclidean distance between those extreme points.
-This value has proven to be a good indicator of the [tortuosity](wikipedia_Tortuosity "wikilink") of the 3D object.
+This value has proven to be a good indicator of the {% include wikipedia title='Tortuosity' text='tortuosity'%} of the 3D object.

 The branches are sorted by decreasing length.